SahilGill003/authentication/README.md

 # Authentication
-Authentication for making the the users data more secure.
+Authentication for making the the user's data more secure.